OneGameAMonth/Cocos2d-x/README.md

 Cocos2d-x examples

-The first example is a bouncing ball.
+Tutorial 001 - The bouncing ball, is a bouncing ball.
 This is an example which runs on iPhone.
+Tutorial 010 - Menu, is about making a menu.
+This is an example which runs on iPhone.

-The tutorial to accompany this example can be found here: http://smallgaming.tumblr.com/
+The tutorials to accompany the examples can be found here: http://smallgaming.tumblr.com/